Publish Your Pod Image to Jina Hub¶

 Please refer to hub/examples/mwu_encoder/manifest.yml for the example.

-All you need is to publish your bundle into this repo, the Docker image building, uploading and tagging are all handled automatically by our CICD pipeline.
+All you need to do is to publish your file bundle into the Jina Hub repo.
+Subsequently, the Docker image building, uploading and tagging are all handled automatically by our CICD pipeline.

-Let’s say your organize all files mentioned in here in a folder called
+Let’s say you organize all files mentioned in here in a folder called

 awesomeness.
 Depending on what you are contributing, you can put it into